-gregorydickens asked: Do you look at certain comics to gear up for a new drawing or comic project?
+gregorydickens said: Do you look at certain comics to gear up for a new drawing or comic project?

 I actually try to avoid reading anything in particular before I start drawing unless I need some sort of reference.
 Part of that is because I’m always trying to make my own voice unique and am very motivated by trying to tell stories in comics that few others are telling.
 That said I am always reading comics and studying what the artists do so I can figure out how to do it in my own way.
 I’m in constant awe of how artists like Samnee and Mignola use black and white to really define their work, or how dynamic a Rios or Buscema page will look.
 I’m mostly self taught and so I like to consider myself always a student and class is never not in session.

-tdro asked: What is your favorite character from pop culture to draw?
+tdro said: What is your favorite character from pop culture to draw?
 Also, is it more fun for you to draw that, or an original character design?